matter-labs/zksync-web-era-docs/docs/zk-stack/components/prover/boojum-gadgets.md

 do encoding management to be able to represent it as both a variable (that can be copied) or witness.

 The implementation of this circuit type itself is similar.
 We can also divide them into classes as main and dependent:
-Such type like U8-U512 decoding inside functions to Num<F> for using them in logical operations.
+Such type like U8-U512 decoding inside functions to Num&lt;F&gt; for using them in logical operations.
 As mentioned above, the property of these types is to perform logical operations and allocate witnesses.

 Let's demonstrate this in a Boolean example: